heroku/heroku-buildpack-clojure/README.md

 Including Leiningen in your slug will add about ten megabytes to its size and will add a second or two of overhead to your app's boot time.

+### Overriding build behavior

+If neither of these options get you quite what you need, you can check in your own executable `bin/build` script into your app's repo and it will be run instead of `compile` or `uberjar` after setting up Leiningen.

 ## JDK Version

 By default you will get OpenJDK 1.6.
 To use a different version, you